What do basements, yards, and construction sites have in common?

 All gas-powered engines need lubrication to run properly.
 This is done with engine oil, which also prevents the engine from overheating.
 If you run an engine without oil you can ruin it.

-With that being said, look for a dewatering pump with a low-oil shutoff feature.
-This will automatically stop the engine from running when it's low on oil, preventing further damage.
+A dewatering pump with a low-oil shutoff feature will automatically stop the engine from running when it senses a drop in oil pressure, preventing immediate damage.

-Depending on the setting in which you'll be using your dewatering pump, you may want to consider a protective roll cage for the pump.
-This helps to protect the pump in case it should fall or have something dropped on it.
+Depending on where you'll be using a dewatering pump, you may want to consider a protective roll cage for the pump.
+A roll-cage helps to protect the pump in case it falls or something drops on it.

 Another feature to look for is anti-vibration dampening.
 These are essentially just rubber mounts between the pump and the protective cage, keeping it in place and so it doesn't rattle and make more noise than necessary while in use.

-Dewatering Pump Buyer's Guide - Find out How to Pick the Perfect Dewatering Pump.
+Dewatering Pump Buyer's Guide: 3 Things to Know - Find out How to Pick the Perfect Dewatering Pump.
 Our water pump how-to library can help you pick the perfect dewatering pump, submersible pump, trash pump or water pump accessory.